 Experiencing Engagement

-A child who explores comfortably play in proximity to peers.
+Children who explore comfortably play in proximity to peers.
 They do not bolt from the environment.
-They manipulate a variety of objects and materials.
+They go from manipulating a variety of objects and materials to planning, pretending, and using objects to act out complex ideas.

-A child who interacts shares reactions and exchange expressions with peers.
+Children who interact share reactions and exchange expressions with peers.
+They follow norms like singing with the group.
 They respond to bids for attention and have basic conversations.
 They correctly seek help, and say “no” verbally rather than physically.

-A child who conceptualizes can take the perspective of others.
+Children who share thinking can take the perspective of others.
 They tolerate and enjoy pretending with objects and roles.
 They can think about the past and present to plan for the future.
 They have a sense of self-identity, and can also identify with the group.

 The Milestones of Engagement